-The threshold level performance goal for 2016 was 90% of target and the maximum level performance goal was 110% of target.
+The threshold level performance goal for 2017 was 90% of target and the maximum level performance goal was 110% of target.
 The range varies from year to year based on the Compensation Committee's evaluation of the business environment, such as macroeconomic volatility and the consumer environment, although a specific formula or reference to any specific measures is not used.
-The performance goals for 2016 below and above target that needed to be achieved to attain the other performance levels were within the range used in prior years and, as is typical, were equal in the difference from target (i.e., 10% in each direction).
+The performance goals for 2017 below and above target that needed to be achieved to attain the other performance levels were the same as used in 2016, within the range used in prior years and, as is typical, were equal in the difference from target (i.e., 10% in each direction).